rmcgrai1/3DGame/README.md

 ssh -T git@github.com

 ####type "yes" when the RSA fingerprint message appears
-##clone github repository
+##Cloning GitHub Repository

 git clone https://github.com/rmcgrai1/3DGame.git

 cd 3DGame

-###install dependencies
-sudo apt-get install g++##Not needed in last 2 tries, but required in first installation

-sudo apt-get install libX11-dev##Not needed in first 2 tries, but needed last time

-sudo apt-get install libpng-dev##Not needed in first 2 tries, but needed last time

-sudo apt-get install freeglut3-dev

-##OPENAL
+## Installing Dependencies

 sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu $(lsb_release -sc) universe"

 sudo apt-get update

+sudo apt-get install g++

+sudo apt-get install libX11-dev

+sudo apt-get install libpng-dev

+sudo apt-get install freeglut3-dev

 sudo apt-get install libopenal-dev

 sudo apt-get install libalut-dev

-#Comments
+## Comments

 The comments were made in Notepad++ on Windows, and do not always show up well in the terminal.
-If this is an issue, try opening up the file in Notepad++, where the formatting will show up properly.
+If this is an issue, try opening up the file in Notepad++, where the formatting is sure to show up properly.

 #Game Play
+####Intro Screen
-Intro Screen, in order to leave the intro is to press 'u' or the spacebar.
+On the intro Screen, a textbox will display a general introduction to the game.
+In order to close this box, press the 'u' key.

-####Moving
-the keys WASD will allow the player to move.
-The sword can be moved around with the mouse and clicking the mouse will allow the player to attack.
-The spacebar will allow the player to jump.
+####Controls
+- WASD keys: moving the player
+- mouse cursor: aiming the sword
+- left mouse button: swinging the sword
+- spacebar: jumping

 ####Inventory
 The inventory can be accessed with the 'i' button and exited out of with the same key.
-The inventory does not have anything that can be accessed at this time but it can be seen and the items can be moved around from one part to another.
+The inventory does not have anything that can be accessed at this time, but items can be moved by clicking them and then clicking a new inventory slot.

 #Bugs:
 - runs slowly over PuTTy, on computers without graphics cards
 - character sinks through ground at certain seams
+- inventory is sometimes dark
 - character can walk through/fall through building
 - smokerings make water invisible if they are in front of them
 - smokerings are not always created when player is walking